AK-12: Military adoption and service

 Testing of the AK-12 concluded in December 2017, and in January 2018 it was announced that the AK-12 and AK-15 have been adopted by the Russian military forces.

 The AK-12's first confirmed use in a conflict was during the Russian invasion of Ukraine by some units of the Russian armed forces.
 Ukrainian forces have captured a few AK-12s, in addition to limited usage by members of its Territorial Defense Forces.
-Videos posted to YouTube by the Ukrainian 3rd Assault Brigade, showed several of their soldiers using AK-12s.
+Videos posted on YouTube by the Ukrainian 3rd Assault Brigade, showed several of their soldiers using AK-12s.